-With the increased push for better nutrition in schools, milk continues to be leading choice as the go to alternative to fruit juices and other drinks that can be high in sugars, School cafeterias are not only tasked with providing nutritious and healthful food, but also ensuring that it is safe for consumption while being easily accessible for students.
-Following are some of the primary considerations in how to choose a milk cooler that fits your needs.
+With the increased push for better nutrition in schools, milk continues to be the leading choice as the go-to alternative to fruit juices and other drinks that can be high in sugars, School cafeterias are not only tasked with providing nutritious and healthful food but also ensuring that it is safe for consumption while being easily accessible for students.
+The following are some of the primary considerations in how to choose a commercial milk refrigerator that fits your needs.

-Size and capacity of your milk cooler are important considerations that are based on location and accessibility.
+The size and capacity of your commercial milk refrigerator are important considerations that are based on location and accessibility.
 You must first determine who will be using the cooler.
 It does make a difference as to the age of the students for a number of reasons.

-Milk coolers often are point of sale units for more than cartons of milk, which can also vary in size.
-Consequently, other dairy items or small items that need to remain cold but not frozen may be part of the equation such as yogurt, smoothies etc. Locks may be a consideration as well depending on the placement of the cooler.
+A commercial milk refrigerator often is the point of sale for more than cartons of milk, which can also vary in size.
+Consequently, other dairy items or small items that need to remain cold but not frozen may be part of the equation such as yogurt, smoothies, etc. Locks may be a consideration as well depending on the placement of the cooler.

 Just as maintaining the right temperature is an important safety consideration, so too is the cleaning and maintenance aspects of the milk cooler.
-The design and construction of the cooler must be such that the seals, hinges, doors and shelves as well as the mechanical areas not only provide a proper seal and durability, they must be easily accessible for the constant cleaning that must be part of any protocol.
+The design and construction of the commercial milk refrigerator must be such that the seals, hinges, doors, and shelves as well as the mechanical areas not only provide a proper seal and durability, they must be easily accessible for the constant cleaning that must be part of any protocol.
 Removable plastic bottoms for pans and an easily removable vinyl gasket are necessities for cleaning as well.

-The fan for the condenser keeps the air circulating to maintain the temperature, so dust vents must be adequately designed to allow free flow of air into the unit as well as being easily accessible for cleaning.
-Drain lines that take away the water from the condenser cooling process as well as the pans that catch the water must be designed for easy cleaning access and durability to ensure that it is easy to avoid spills, stains, dirt buildup and odors.
+The fan for the condenser keeps the air circulating to maintain the temperature, so dust vents must be adequately designed to allow a free flow of air into the unit as well as being easily accessible for cleaning.
+Drain lines that take away the water from the condenser cooling process, as well as the pans that catch the water, must be designed for easy cleaning access and durability to ensure that it is easy to avoid spills, stains, dirt buildup, and odors.